codeschool-africa/food-uber-api/README.md

     module.exports = dbConfig

-also for the emails to wor, create email.config.js in the config folder with your email credentials
+also for the emails to work, create email.config.js in the config folder with your email credentials

     module.exports = {
         username: "youremail@email.com", // your email